 Yes.
-Because community college coursework is documented on a separate transcript, you are allowed to count all of the units.
-If your community college operated on a semester system, remember to convert the units to quarter units by multiplying by 1.5.
-However, if you repeat the same course at the same school, the units for that class will only count once towards your CPA requirements.
+Because community college coursework will be documented on a separate transcript from the UCSB transcript, you are allowed to count all the units (make sure if it's a semester institution that you convert the units to quarter units by multiplying by 1.5).
+However, if you repeat the same course at the same school, you cannot count the units twice.

 - Do Advanced Placement (AP) credits from high school count towards the CPA?

 Yes.
 AP credits will count towards the total 225 credits needed for licensure.
 There have been cases where credits will count towards your Accounting, Business-Related, or Ethics unit requirements, and some cases where AP credit does not count towards these subjects.
 We recommend only counting APs towards your 225 total unit requirement, not the subject unit requirements needed for licensure.